szilard/benchm-databases/README.md

 2. Databases (MySQL, PostgreSQL)
 3. Analytical databases (3 MPP/columnar stores)
-4. "Big data" systems (Hive, Impala, Spark)
+4. "Big data" systems (Hive, Impala, Spark) **Update:** MapD open sourced their analytical database using GPUs, which should be a new class here.

 All but the analytical databases are open source.
 The analytical databases have free (community) editions or inexpensive cloud offerings.